-What do you think of when you see the color yellow?
+What do you think of when you see the color yellow(Safety Color)?

 For most people, it radiates feelings of warmth, joy, optimism, confidence, inspiration, and positive energy.
 As a long-wavelength color — the brightest on the visible spectrum — yellow is also the most noticeable shade to the human eye, known to stimulate mental activity and awareness.